wanghaisheng/awesome-ocr/README.md

 # awesome-ocr

  A curated list of promising OCR resources

+**Call for contributor(paper summary,dataset generation,algorithm implementation and any other useful resources)**

 ## Librarys